Thomas C. Hindman: Secession

 On December 20, 1860, South Carolina seceded.
 The next day, Hindman and Robert Ward Johnson sent a telegram to the Arkansas General Assembly calling for a secession convention.
 By the end of January 1861, Mississippi, Alabama, Florida, Georgia, and Louisiana were out of the Union.
 Arkansas took control of the Little Rock Arsenal in early February, and on February 18, the voters of Arkansas approved a secession convention.
 The secession convention met in early March and was against secession in the early going, and on March 18 rejected two motions that would have created a statewide secession referendum.
 However, before the convention ended on March 21, an agreement was made to hold a secession referendum in August.

 The situation changed in mid-April.
 On April 12, Confederate forces fired on Fort Sumter, bringing on the American Civil War, and Lincoln called on the states to furnish troops to put down the rebellion.
 Arkansas rejected the request, and the secession convention was recalled.
 Lincoln's call for troops moved public opinion towards secession, and parts of the state began to prepare for war even though the state had not yet seceded.
 Hindman made pro-secession speeches in the areas that had previously opposed it, and he was present on May 6 when the convention voted to secede from the Union.
-He personally telegraphed Davis, who was now the Confederate president, of the result.
+He personally telegraphed Davis, who was now the Confederate president, with the result.
 With war coming, Hindman resigned his seat in the United States House of Representatives.
-Historian Ezra J. Warner states that Hindman played a major role in Arkansas secession.